 When teaching the economic cycle and economics in general we run into a lot of students who struggle with math, because they think it is about math.
 By instead focusing on teaching them how to think about economic connections and to think methodical through the problem, we get around that blocage.
 Instead we want to show them that when something changes in one part of the system it has ripple effect in the rest of the economy.

 Solution: teaching the economic cycle in high school

-Using drawings and down to earth examples to explain complex society wide problems and connects.
-I always have the student draw along when I do this lesson and have them do small 3-4 min exercises in between me talking.
-All the examples I use are on a macroeconomic level but with connects to the macroeconomy level.
+When teaching the economic cycle in high school it’s a good idea to be using drawings and down to earth examples to explain complex society wide problems and connects.
+I always have the student draw along when I do this lesson and have them do small 3-4 minute exercises in between me talking.

 - I then tell them that we will talk about a tiny island society out in the middle of the sea what does not have any contact with the rest of the world.
 In other words it is a closed economy.
 We then name the island together – which always have them laughing and it is now their island – go ownership.

 - Once the setup is done I explain that the island has some people living on it (drawing a house) and that they work in companies (drawing the factory).
-As I draw they draw with me and add notes to their drawing.
+As I draw, I ask the students to draw with me and add notes to their own drawing.
 I when add the arrows with the connections between the workplace and the households.
 As much as possible I get the students to explain the connections.

 - When I move to the other side of the whiteboard and set up a scenario.
 For instance a new company opens.
 We when go over the effects on the rest of the economy (a rise in production leading to more workers being paid, leading to a rise in consumption, leading to a raise in demand, leading to a raise in production etc.)